 Set Up Piwigo

 Note: This guide assumes you already have easy one-click application installation set up with Yunohost.
+Several of the manual configuration steps require you to have command-line access to your Yunohost server and familiarity with a text editor.
 Optional (but highly recommended) is that you have already set up a Nextcloud server and have installed the Nextcloud file synchronization app on your phone.

 Piwigo is another outstanding open source project that has been serving the free/open source software community since 2001.
 It is a traditional photo gallery application, but it also comes with an awesome plugin ecosystem (like WordPress) and a mobile app.
 The following guide will show you how to set up Piwigo with photos synchronized from your phone as well as the following functionality: